David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 Please do **NOT** use the feature request to include any problems associated with errors.
 Instead use the bug report for error issues.

-## Docker not supported
+## Docker
 FileMonitor requires watchdog module in order to work.
 Although the watchdog module loads and runs on Docker, it fails to function because Docker fails to report file changes.
-Because of this Docker failure, FileMonitor does not support Docker Stash installation.
+FileMonitor can work with Docker Stash setup if it's executed externally on the host OS.
+Start FileMonitor on the command line and pass the Stash URL.

 ### Future Planned Features or Fixes